Small Business Startup Tips

 Women and Cars Go Together, Know How to Buy Right

-They go into business with a hope and a prayer instead of; 1) Knowledge of the field, 2) Knowledge of running a business, including, city, state, and federal regulations, 3) Extensive experience working in the field 4)Business accounting principles 5) Plenty of money to last before you are profitable 6) Have the ability to deal only with facts
+They go into business with hope and a prayer instead of; 1) Knowledge of the field, 2) Knowledge of running a business, including city, state, and federal regulations, 3) Extensive experience working in the field, 4) Business accounting principles 5) Plenty of money to last before you are profitable 6) Have the ability to deal only with facts.

-If you are diligent and take things slowly it could work out.
-But you must be patient, and willing to work concentrated long hours to get started.
+If you are diligent and take things slowly, it could work out.
+But you must be patient and willing to work concentrated long hours to get started.

 Also included in a new startup venture are these small business startup tips: